Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Introduction

-ML-assisted algorithms have been proven to be the most effective choice to extract information in low-gra\-nu\-la\-ri\-ty detectors.
-Machine learning techniques were successfully applied to GeV neutrinos in LArTPC \cite{DUNE:2020gpm} and at lower energy in small-size devices \cite{Buuck:2022duk}.
+Machine learning (ML)-assisted algorithms have been proven to be the most effective choice to extract information in low-gra\-nu\-la\-ri\-ty detectors.
+Machine learning techniques were successfully applied to GeV neutrinos in LArTPC \cite{DUNE:2020gpm,SBNDGeV,sparseCNN,MicroBooNENN} and at lower energy in small-size devices \cite{Buuck:2022duk,ArgoNeuT}.
 A wealth of novel techniques for supervised and unsupervised machine learning already found applications in particle physics \cite{whitepaper_machinelearning} and they are particularly well suited to extract information when it is stored in variables that are non-trivially correlated, often surpassing the performances of non-ML approaches tailored for the task at hand.
 Few-hits low-energy events are thus an ideal target for these methods, which can compensate for the lack of detector granularity and relieve the burden of designing and operating a large number of channels in a cryogenic underground detector.

 This paper addresses such a challenge by identifying a class of machine learning approaches that are suited for low-energy LArTPC.
-The physics benchmark we employed in our study is the separation capability of one versus two electrons emerging from single and double beta decay.
-We chose this benchmark because it represents an important but challenging handle to suppress background events from radioactive argon isotopes in any low-energy physics channel of LArTPCs. $\beta$ versus $\beta \beta$ separation is also useful to suppress $^{42}$K beta decay signals originating from $^{42}$Ar in the region-of-interest (ROI) for the neutrinoless double beta decay of $^{136}\mathrm{Xe}$.
-After identifying the optimal machine learning approaches, we show that these techniques relieve the requirement to invest for pixel miniaturization thus reducing the cost and complexity of the next-generation LArTPCs and of MoO.
+The physics benchmark we employed in our study is the separation capability of one versus two electrons emerging from single and double-beta decay.
+We chose this benchmark because it represents an important but challenging handle to suppress background events from radioactive argon isotopes in any low-energy physics channel of LArTPCs. $\beta$ versus $\beta \beta$ separation is also useful to suppress $^{42}$K beta decay signals originating from $^{42}$Ar in the region-of-interest (ROI) for the neutrinoless double-beta decay of $^{136}\mathrm{Xe}$.
+After identifying the optimal machine learning approaches, we show that these techniques relieve the requirement to invest in pixel miniaturization thus reducing the cost and complexity of the next-generation LArTPCs and of MoO.

 The main feature of LArTPCs of relevance for this study and the benchmark channels are introduced in Sec.\ref{sec:physics}.
 Sec.\ref{sec:machine_learning} presents the feature extraction and classification techniques for few-hits LArTPC events and the rationale of the different methods considered in this study.
 The performance of the methods against the benchmark channel ($\beta$-$\beta\beta$ separation) is discussed in Sec.\ref{sec:results}.
 In this section, we also discuss the impact on pixel miniaturization by comparing the overall effectiveness of deep learning algorithms with respect to a system that does not employ ML-assisted $\beta$-$\beta\beta$ separation techniques.
 We draw our conclusions in Sec.\ref{sec:conclusions}.